jihye-jenny-choi/Project_Portfolio/Investment Portfolio/README.md

 - Portfolio performance
 - Breakdown of investment returns
-- Stock allocation in the quarterly portfolio
+- Stock allocations in the quarterly portfolio
 - Search for historical stock information

 <br>